 Our original Peace Through Pyramids partners, the Galilee Circus, were in St. Louis August 2-15, 2016!
 We hope you got to see them perform.

-You can follow the amazing two weeks on our Israeli partners’ blog: Galilee Circus Summer tour to St Louis – 2016
+You can read about the amazing two weeks on our Israeli partners’ blog: Galilee Circus Summer tour to St Louis – 2016

-St. Louis Public Radio covered this community connecting partnersip in their story: Conflict in Israel, Ferguson in ‘14 close to the hearts of those in St. Louis-based Circus Harmony
+St. Louis Public Radio covered this community connecting partnership in their story: Conflict in Israel, Ferguson in ‘14 close to the hearts of those in St. Louis-based Circus Harmony

 A brief history of Peace Through Pyramids:

 Circus Harmony is St. Louis, Missouri’s only social circus organization as well as its only complete circus school.
 Social circus means we use the teaching and performing of circus arts to motivate social change.
 We are both an arts education and a youth development organization.
 By inspiring individuals and connecting communities with our circus education and entertainment programs, we have a positive impact on the St. Louis area and beyond.